VeryGoodOpenSource/very_good_analysis/README.md

 ### Excluded rules

-Below is a list of rules that are excluded by default together with the reason why they have been excluded:
+Below is a list of rules that are not enabled by default together with the reason on why they have been excluded:

 | Rule                                                                                                                                                       | Reason        |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------- |